 - In the Appdome SSO+ Suite, enable Conditional Cookies

-The technology behind Fuse My App has two major elements – (1) a micro service architecture filled with 1000s of code sets needed for mobile integrations, and (2) an adaptive code generation engine that can recognize the development environment, frameworks and methods in each application and match the application to the relevant code-sets needed to add conditional cookies to the mobile app in seconds.
+The technology behind Build My App has two major elements – (1) a microservice architecture filled with 1000s of code sets needed for mobile integrations, and (2) an adaptive code generation engine that can recognize the development environment, frameworks and methods in each application and match the application to the relevant code-sets needed to add conditional cookies to the mobile app in seconds.

 Congratulations!
 You now have a mobile app fully integrated with conditional cookies.